kamil-michalski-1/Cyclistic-Bike-Share-Project/project-documentation/02-data_cleaning_&_transformation.md

 |6|Friday|6|
 |7|Wednesday|2|

 <li>In addition to above checks, records with ride time of 0 were reviewed.
 Based on query below, it was identified that there are 431 such records.
-Checks similar to the previous point showed no correlation of 0 ride times with particular rideable types, days of the week or user types (member vs. casual).</li>
+Checks similar to the previous point showed no correlation of 0 ride times with particular rideable types, days of the week, or user types (member vs. casual).</li>

 ```sql
   SELECT ride_id, rideable_type, started_at,ended_at, member_casual,